developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     text: Describes the method for moving a device from DA (or NON-DO) to DO mode without loss of data or device reset.
     url: migratedo

+  - type: section
+    level: 4
+    title: OemInfo Developer Guide
+    text: Explains API usage and development requirements for OemInfo, a standards-based mechanism by which applications can acquire published information about a Zebra device.
+    url: oeminfodevguide

  -->